Your shopping cart is currently empty.

 Apple trees prefer one deep, nutrient-rich soil which is well supplied with humus.

-The apple tree is a Shallow rootsIts roots do not reach deep into the soil, but are spread widely just below the surface.
-If the roots near the ground are removed or damaged by construction or excavation work, it cannot compensate with deep taproots.
+The apple tree is, depending on the rootstock, a Shallow rootsIts roots do not reach deep into the soil, but are widely spread just below the surface.
+If these shallow roots are removed or damaged by construction or earthworks, the plant cannot compensate for this with deep taproots.

 pruning apple trees